ryanbourneuk/ModalAlertCocos2d-x/README.md

 });
 ```

 This would present a single option alert view for the user.
 You can specify the message, the 'parent' which will the ModalAlert will be added to (such as the current view that is active), and the font size.
 Then, for each option, you can provide a block which will be run when the respective button has been pressed and the modal alert has disappeared.
+If you don't have code you want to execute when an option has been pressed, pass `nullptr` instead of a code block.

 ## Questions that aren't frequently asked but may be in the future!